netgroup/rose-srv6-control-plane/README.md

 ## Node manager

-The **control_plane/node-manager** folder contains some modules that allow a Linux node to interact with a Controller by using the gRPC protocol.
+The **control_plane/node-manager** package implements the functionalities of a gRPC server.

-A Node Manager instance must be executed on each node that you want to control from the Controller.
+A gRPC server must be executed on each node that you want to control from the Controller.

 For more information about the installation and usage of the Node Manager follow the instructions contained in the *README.md* file under the *node-manager* folder.

 ## Controller
-The **control_plane/controller** folder provides a collection of modules implmenting different functionalities of a Controller.
+The **control_plane/controller** package provides a collection of modules implmenting different functionalities of a Controller.

 For more information about the installation and usage of the Node Manager follow the instructions contained in the *README.md* file under the *controller* folder.

+## Protocol Buffers
+This project depends on the **grpcio** library that provides an implementation of the gRPC protocol. gRPC services use Protocol Buffers as Interface Description Language (IDL).
+Consequently, both the Controller and the Node Manager require some Python classes generated from the .proto files stored in the **control_plane/protos** folder.
+Since the compilation and generation of the Python classes from the .proto files has been automated in the setup scripts, the manual generation of this classes is no longer required.

+## Usage examples
+There are two ways to use the functionalities offered by the Controller.
+You can execute the Python Command-Line Interface (CLI) provided by the Controller or you can import the Controller modules in your Python modules and use the API exposed by the Controller.

+### How to use the Controller CLI
+A description of the CLI and the supported commands is provided in the documentation contained in [control_plane/controller](control_plane/controller/README.md).

+### How to use the Controller API in your Python application
+The **control_plane/examples** directory contains several usage examples for the API exposed by the Controller.
+For the description of the API and the examples, check the documentation contained in the [control_plane/examples folder](control_plane/examples/README.md).

 ## Requirements